bgrissin/storageos_demo/README.md

       ml1evr5m09gku3x7ettrctt98 *  ip-10-0-0-1     Ready   Active         Leader
       qerjcc498kx0i33oqg62mu1lk    ip-10-0-0-2     Ready   Active

-Next lets get a kv store setup on each node - StorageOS currently uses Consul, (etcd and others are scheduled soon).
-You can do this     with compose, but since we are only dealing with 2 nodes here.
-In the example below a docker container for consul is run on each node.
+Next StorageOS requires a kv store setup on each node - StorageOS currently uses Consul, (etcd and others are scheduled soon).
+You can do this with compose, but since we are only dealing with 2 nodes here we're skipping the compose option.
+In the examples provided below run the export commands and the docker container for consul on each node.

 On node one (the swarm master) set these env vars accordingly - (for AWS nodes the ip env var is the private IP, not the public IP)

     $ export ip=10.0.0.1
     $ export num_nodes=2
     $ export leader_ip=10.0.0.1
+    $ docker run -d --name consul --net=host consul agent -server -bind=${ip} -client=0.0.0.0 -bootstrap-expect=${num_nodes} -retry-join=${leader_ip}

 And on node 2 - note the only difference is ip

     $ export ip=10.0.0.2
     $ export num_nodes=2
     $ export leader_ip=10.0.0.1

-Then run the consul container along with these arguments on each AWS instance starting with the first instance (swarm manager node)

     $ docker run -d --name consul --net=host consul agent -server -bind=${ip} -client=0.0.0.0 -bootstrap-expect=${num_nodes} -retry-join=${leader_ip}

-Also you might want to check that the consul kv service is working correctly
+Also you might want to check that the consul kv service is working correctly on both cluster nodes

     $ [root@ip-10-0-0-1 ~]# curl -s http://127.0.0.1:5705/v1/health | jq
     {